 Please send your additions and corrections to the map to me.

 If you want to spread the word, here's a page of 10 "business cards" for printing.
 You can also get a single card image, or just the QR code.
-Point your phone's camera at it and you'll be led to http://bit.ly/boxesmap.
+Point your phone's camera at it and you'll be led to https://bit.ly/boxesmap.
 (If you want to make your own QR code for anything, it's free and easy.)

 This map contains many more free library boxes than the official Little Free Library map.
 (Note: there's also now a Little Free Library app, which appears to be missing even more boxes.)
 Boxes not mapped there are shown with a darker blue marker.
 If you own a box and want to add to or change your description, just let me know.